 Have you ever heard of tracheal cancer?
 Maybe not, since it is quite uncommon as compared to other cancers and is known as the cancer of the windpipe in simpler terms.
 The malignant cancerous cells can affect the sensitive areas of your throat such as the vocal cords as well as tonsils.
-Although its existence is very rare, it does exist and it is therefore important to be aware of the causes, consequences and treatments associated with the disease.
+Although its existence is very rare, it does exist and it is therefore important to be aware of the causes, consequences, and treatments associated with the disease.

 The causes of tracheal cancer

 When the cells inside your throat begin to develop genetic mutations and start growing uncontrollably, tracheal cancer sets in.
-This is because, the abnormally grown cells continue living even after the healthy cells in your throat have died.
+This is because the abnormally grown cells continue living even after the healthy cells in your throat have died.
 Gradually, these accumulate together to form a tumor.

 Tracheal cancer is likely to occur in men and women aged between 40 to 60 years.
-However, like several other cancers, the exact cause of tracheal cancer has not been discovered till date.
+However, like several other cancers, the exact cause of tracheal cancer has not been discovered to date.
 Nonetheless, doctors have identified certain habits that can lead to triggering off tumors in the windpipe.
-These include smoking as the most common factor, followed by excessive consumption of alcohol, vitamin A deficiency, asbestos exposure and poor dental hygiene.
+These include smoking as the most common factor, followed by excessive consumption of alcohol, vitamin A deficiency, asbestos exposure, and poor dental hygiene.

 The dreadful consequences

 Are you wondering what the consequences of tracheal cancer could be?
-Well, it’s pretty obvious that the tumors will cause disturbance in the functioning of a previously healthy body.
+Well, it’s pretty obvious that the tumors will cause a disturbance in the functioning of a previously healthy body.
 Most often, the first sign of an impending tracheal tumor is difficulty in breathing since the direct effect of this cancer is on the windpipe.
 Other symptoms include wheezing, hoarseness in voice, a persistent dry cough, frequent infections in the upper airway, a lump or sore in the neck that doesn’t seem to heal, and ear pain.
 If the situation is more complicated, patients are likely to experience discomfort in swallowing, hardened skin around the neck, and inability to speak clearly.